Gamesome-ab/route-builder/packages/route-builder/README.md

 ## @gamesome/route-builder

-Let's you build your application's routes in a type-safe way with support for dynamic segments like so:
+Lets you build your application's routes in a type-safe way with support for dynamic segments like so:

 ```typescript
 import { buildRoutes } from '@gamesome/route-builder';